thehanimo/pr-title-checker/README.md

   }
 }
 ```
+You can pass in one of `prefixes` or `regexp` or even both based on your use case. `regexpFlags` and `ignoreLables` are optional fields.

 If none of the checks pass, a label will be added to that pull request. \
 If at least one of them passes, the label will be removed.